US retail sales rose in May - KESQ

 The report reflects resilient consumer spending despite rapid interest-rate hikes and lingering economic uncertainty.

 Spending grew across every category, except at gasoline stations and miscellaneous stores.
 Excluding sales at gasoline stations, retail spending increased by a faster clip of 0.6%.
-Sales at stores supplying building materials and gardening items jumped the most, by 2.2% in May from the prior month.
+Sales of building materials and gardening items jumped the most, by 2.2% in May from the prior month.
 From a year ago, overall retail sales rose 1.6% in May.

 Brian Field, global leader of retail consulting and analytics at Sensormatic Solutions, said that foot traffic at US retailers has remained robust and hasn’t shown any signs of abating.